Start9Labs/documentation/site/source/user-manual/initial-setup.rst

 #.
 Create your *permanent* master password and click "Finish".

-    .. warning:: There is currently no way to change your password.
-Choose a strong master password.
+    .. warning:: Choose a strong master password.
 Write it down.
 Store it somewhere safe.
 DO NOT LOSE IT.
-If you lose this password, you may be forced to reset the device, resulting in permanent loss of data.  **This one responsibility is the price of sovereignty.**

     .. figure:: /_static/images/setup/setup3.png
       :width: 60%